 Schwartz called on J.P.
-Morgan Chase, which managed the firm’s cash, to ask for an emergency loan, and told the Federal Reserve chairman, Timothy Geithner, that his firm would go bankrupt if the loan didn’t come through.
+Morgan Chase, which managed the firm’s cash, to ask for an emergency loan, and told the president of the New York Federal Reserve, Tim Geithner, that his firm would go bankrupt if the loan didn’t come through.

 The Fed agreed to provide an emergency loan, through J.P.
 Morgan, of an unspecified amount to keep Bear afloat.
 But soon after the New York Stock Exchange opened on Friday, March 14, Bear’s stock price began plummeting.